ashley-ha/customerChurn/README.md

 This project focuses on predicting customer churn for a cellphone company using machine learning techniques.
 The dataset contains information about customers and whether they stayed or left the company.
 The goal is to build a predictive model that can help identify customers who are likely to churn, allowing the company to take proactive measures to retain them.

 ### Dataset
 The dataset consists of 7032 entries and 7 columns, including information such as monthly charges, senior citizen status, payment method, internet service type, tenure, and contract type.
-Data cleaning has been performed prior to the analysis.
+Note: Data cleaning has been performed prior to the analysis.

 ### Exploratory Data Analysis (EDA)
 EDA was conducted to gain insights into the data.
 Key findings include: